It’s no secret that air pollution is bad for you. But do you know it can harm your mental well-being and brain function?

 Several supplements, diet, and lifestyle choices could help support and protect your brain.

-Carbon-based binders can form potent binders of heavy metals and other pollutants.
-These plant-based extracts of humic and fulvic acids have the ability to “take out the garbage” in your brain.
+Binders can help bind heavy metals and other pollutants, essentially help “take out the garbage” in your brain.
 They’re strong enough to carry heavy metals all the way out of your body.
 They also have additional benefits that help the body after toxin exposure (49)

-Another helpful detox supplement is TUDCA.
-It may help increase your body’s natural excretion of bile.
+It's essential to support drainage in the body for the body to naturally excrete of bile.
 That’s one drainage route by which your body purges heavy metals and other toxins your liver processes from your blood.
 It's also important to protect your brain and nerve cells.
 (50)

 Vitamin A: orange and yellow fruits and vegetables